RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

   - Remove `InheritsFrom` helper method
   - The test `Legacy_HttpMethodHypermediaAction_type_exists` in `HtoSchemaGeneratorTests` will fail when the legacy type is removed — this is intentional as a reminder to clean up the generator code
 - Verify with CarShack: regenerate controllers with new template, confirm `ResultType` appears, all tests pass
+- Extend `Hypermedia.xsd` and its C# model classes to support `accessGroups` on documents (entity types), operations (actions), and references (links/embedded entities)
+- Extend Razor templates (v5) to emit `[HypermediaAccessGroup("group1", "group2")]` on generated HTO classes, action properties, and link properties when specified in the XML schema
+- This enables full access group coverage for contract-first APIs — currently Step 4.4 (CarShack demo) only covers entity-level access groups from hand-written partial classes because action/link attributes can't be added from partials
+- Add CarShack XML schema examples with access groups and regenerate to verify end-to-end

 #### Step 8.5: Migrate `ActionParameterTypes` endpoint to minimal API
 - The current `ActionParameterTypesController` is an MVC controller registered automatically via `AddHypermediaExtensions`.
 It serves JSON Schema for action parameter types.
 Users cannot add authorization policies to it (only global MVC filters apply).